 This 16-hour is course is designed to prepare participants to pass State of

 Minnesota Boiler license examination.
 Specific topics will be based on new instructor.
 Materials are included in the fee.

-This course meets the requirements for Board approved continuing education for renewal of all registered unlicensed Electrical Workers, licensed by the Electrical Licensing and Inspection Unit.
+This course meets the requirements for 2 hours of Board approved continuing education for renewal of all registered unlicensed Electrical Workers, licensed by the Electrical Licensing and Inspection Unit.
 The course emphasizes topics of field interest according to the State Board’s interpretation of the 2020 code.

-This course trains plumbers, sprinkler fitters, utility personnel, maintenance personnel and industrial and private water purveyors in procedures for testing and troubleshooting of back flow prevention assemblies.
+This RPZ certification course trains plumbers, sprinkler fitters, utility personnel, maintenance personnel and industrial and private water purveyors in procedures for testing and troubleshooting of back flow prevention assemblies.